Volksblad: Projects

 Volksblad is involved with a number of projects.

 The Volksblad-Kersfonds is a fundraising project which raises funds for less fortunate people in the newspaper's readership area.
 Around R1 million is raised annually through this initiative which is distributed to around 60 NGO's in the Free State and Northern Cape.
 Donations for this fund can be deposited into its bank account: Volksblad-Kersfonds, Nedbank Current Account 102 891 9980, branch code 117 134.
 Send a fax a proof of payment to Marie McLaren at 051-448-3771.

 The Matriculant of the Year is a competition which is held annually in partnership with the University of the Free State.
-In 2014, the competition will be in its 34th year.
+The 42nd rendition of the competition was held in 2023.
 The aim of the competition is to reward versatile achievers and to encourage them to pursue their tertiary studies in Bloemfontein.
 Points are awarded for academic achievements, as well as achievements in the fields of leadership, sport and culture.
 The finalists get treated to a weekend in Bloemfontein during which judging takes place and the winner is announced.
 Prices of around R800 000 is awarded to the top 25, which include bursaries and an overseas trip for the winner.
 Other sponsors include Astra XL Travels, Kovsie- Alumni Trust, Absa, SA Truck Bodies, Lindsay Saker Volkswagen, KPMG and Vodacom.

 Dink-of-sink is another project that Volksblad hosts annually in partnership with AfriForum and Hoër Meisieskool Oranje in Bloemfontein.
 Dink-of-sink is a debating contest for high school learners that teaches them to think on their feet.
 Cash prizes are up for grabs and Afrikaans celebrities are normally used as judges.

 The Vryfees is another project which Volksblad is associated with.
 This arts festival is held annually during the June/July holidays on the campus of the University of the Free State in Bloemfontein.
 This festival was formerly known as the Volksblad-kunstefees.

 Spel-en-speel is a project which Volksblad launched in 2014.
 This spelling bee for primary school learners in Bloemfontein took place for the first time on 13 March in partnership with Eduplus Independent School, AfriForum and the Free State Department of Education.

 Volksblad also presents the Volksblad-Roosknoppie competition annually in partnership with the Loch Logan Waterfront in Bloemfontein to coincide with the Rose Festival.
 The competition is open to 3 and 4-year-old girls who are reminiscent of a rose bud.
 The photos of the finalists are published in Volksblad after which a round of voting takes place.
 The 30 finalists then appear before a judging panel after which the winners are announced.